-Coquimbo looks like a great town, we passed through it too quickly, but there is obviously a very eclectic mix of people who live there.
+Coquimbo looks like a great town, unfortunately we passed through it too quickly.
+There is obviously a very eclectic mix of people who live there.
 Really wished we had more time to explore it further, but we had a long drive to get to the Enchanted Valley so no time to spare.

 Colquimbo Chile was at one stage a Pirate Haven, one Sir Francis Drake used as a safe haven.
 According to legend his treasure is buried somewhere around there.